DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 > **Choosing Cards**
 > When choosing cards to answer a player question, use the following guidelines:
 >
+> * **Unknown Answers**: For answers that St. Markovia doesn't know the answer to, flip the Mists (Unknown).
+(Remember that St. Markovia died shortly after Strahd became a vampire, that she doesn't know all of Strahd's secrets, and that her spirit hasn't seen anything of Barovia beyond her crypt and the Abbey since her death.
+For example, Markovia can't tell the players about the Amber Temple, the Mountain Folk, Strahd's brides, or the traps and layout of Castle Ravenloft.)
 > * **Simple Questions, Yes/No Answers**: For simple questions that can be answered with a simple “Yes" or “No," flip either the Diviner (Yes), the Anarchist (No), or both (Maybe).
 > * **Simple Questions, Simple Answers**: For straightforward questions that seek direct identification or yes/no answers, opt for a single card or a pair of cards that symbolize the answer most succinctly.
-> * **Complex Questions, Multiple Cards**</: If the question requires a nuanced or detailed answer, don't hesitate to flip multiple cards.
+> * **Complex Questions, Multiple Cards**: If the question requires a nuanced or detailed answer, don't hesitate to flip multiple cards.
 Each card can represent a different facet of the complex answer you wish to convey.
 > * **Contextual Interpretation**: Cards can have multiple meanings depending on the context of the question.
 Feel free to reuse cards for different queries, but ensure that their interpretation aligns with the context.
 >
 > **Sequencing Cards**